 My vote for best book released in 2015 goes to Aurora, with Luna: New Moon on second place.

 But, I haven’t read The Dark Forest, The Grace of Kings, The House Of Shattered Wings, The Traitor Baru Cormorant, The Water Knife, A Borrowed Man, Dark Orbit, The Fifth Season, Green Earth and Twelve Kings In Sharakhai yet, all of which I hope I’ll like a lot.
 I’ll try to read them all in 2016, so expect my thoughts on those on this blog somewhere in the future.

 UPDATE: I’ve read all of the above except A Borrowed Man.
 Most of those were disappointments, except The Dark Forest, The Water Knife and Green Earth.
 Aurora remains firmly in place as the best book published in 2015.
 Luna: New Moon, Seveneves and two books I’ve only read in 2016 and 2017 – C.S.E.
-Cooney’s 2015 short story collection Bone Swans and Dave Hutchinson’s Europe At Midnight – complete my top 5.
+Cooney’s short story collection Bone Swans and Dave Hutchinson’s Europe At Midnight – complete my top 5.

 Biggest letdowns I read this year were 3 classics, a sequel that didn’t turn out to be what I hoped for and the latest novella of an author that impressed me a lot with his debut trilogy.
 More details in the reviews.